apostrophe-tasks

 self.apos.tasks.invoke('products:generate', { total: 20 }).then(function() { ... })

-arguments may be completely omitted.
+The args and options arguments may be completely omitted.

-contains an array of positional arguments to
+If present, args contains an array of positional arguments to

 the task, not including the task name.

-contains the optional parameters that would normally
+If present, options contains the optional parameters that would normally

-be hyphenated, i.e. at the command line you might write --total=20
+be hyphenated, i.e. at the command line you might write --total=20.

 Gotchas